pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

 - new apps: *Apple Books* for audiobooks, *Voice Memos*, *Calculator*, all of them with their complications
 - *Calculator* comes with support for bill splitting and tip calculator)
 - watchOS apps no longer need its companion iPhone one
-- ...and it gets the AppStore, search it by voice, scribble or using Siri
+- ...it gets the AppStore, search it by voice, scribble or using Siri
+- ...and it is now an indipendent push notification target
+- text fields for account creation and sign in directly on the Apple Watch
+- Extended Runtime API, apps in these categories can run in the background even after the user lowers his wirst:
+    - self-care
-- Extended Runtime API
+    - mindfulness
+    - medical therapy
+    - home monitoring
 - Streaming Audio API to stream whatever you want
 - new *Noise* app uses Apple Watch microphone to tell you if you are in a loud environment.
 It collects small audio sample and no data is stored.
 - new *Cycle Tracking* app for women, including notification and predictions.
 It will also be available in *Health* app in next iOS release